kyma-project/test-infra/development/tools/pkg/prtagbuilder/README.md

 ## Development

-Changes in the `prtagbuilder` source code trigger Prow pre-submit and postsubmit jobs.
+Changes in the `prtagbuilder` source code trigger Prow presubmit and postsubmit jobs.
 Jobs run tests and build the **prow-tools** image.
 The version of the **prow-tools** image should be updated in `test-infra` Dockerfile images by replacing the image tag to match the new version.
 This rebuilds the images copied from the **prow-tools** image.